Yevlakh District

 Yevlakh District (Yevlax rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the centre of the country and belongs to the Central Aran Economic Region.
 The district borders the districts of Qakh, Shaki, Agdash, Barda, Tartar, Goranboy, and Samukh.
 Its capital and largest city is Yevlakh.
 As of 2020, the district had a population of 129,700.
+The southeast section of Mingachevir reservoir is in this district.

 History

 Yevlakh was called as a Yevlakh village of Elisabethpol Governorate on official documents belonging to the beginning of the 19th century, was called as Dzhevanshirsky Uyezd during the years between 1920 and 1935.
 The Yevlakh region was created on February 20, 1935, by the decision of the Central Executive Committee of the Azerbaijan SSR.
 Yevlakh became a city on February 1, 1939, according to the decision of the Supreme Soviet of the Azerbaijan SSR.

 Yevlakh-Khankendi, Yevlakh-Balakan railway, Yevlakh Airport, Khaldan village secondary school, Chess school, Children's youth sports school, 19 secondary schools with 10535 seats, 15 kindergartens with 840 seats, a hospital, educational establishments, multi-storey residential buildings were commissioned and put into operation.

 On 26 December 1962, the Yevlakh area was cancelled and its domain was exchanged to Agdash, Barda and Gasim Ismayilov district by the choice of the 10th session of the Supreme Soviet of the Azerbaijan SSR and turned into the industrial city of Yevlakh republic.
 Yevlakh has been a free region since 1965.